SUBMISSIONS for 2022 are CLOSED!

 Superfest showcases films that explore and celebrate disability as a creative and generative force in film and culture.
 We screen films for more than 500 people each year and host filmmakers from around the globe.
 Submit your film today to take part in this dynamic international event.

-1) Works must be on the subject of disability, feature a prominent disabled character, OR be directed, written and/or produced by a person with a disability.
+1) Films must be on the subject of disability, feature a prominent disabled character, OR be directed, written, and/or produced by a person with a disability.

-3) Entries for Superfest submitted on FilmFreeway on or before 11:59 pst on February 28th, 2018, no exceptions.
+3) Entries for Superfest submitted on FilmFreeway on or before 11:59 PST on March 1st, 2022, with no exceptions.

 Everyone involved in the Superfest judging process has a disability.